NeuronSphere/hmd-meta-types/docs/index.rst

 Blob types are serialized and stored persistently as base64-encoded strings (see Serialization).
-The ``collection`` and ``mapping`` types are intended to provide a convenient way to store simple (json-serailizable) data using common language support, not as a way to model entity relationships.
+The ``collection`` and ``mapping`` types are intended to provide a convenient way to store simple (i.e., json-serailizable) data using common language support, not as a way to model entity relationships.

 The blob types include: